whw23/superset-plugin-chart-baidu-map/README.md

 npm run dev
 ```

-To add the package to Superset, go to the `superset-frontend` subdirectory in your Superset source folder (assuming both the `superset-plugin-chart-baidu-map` plugin and `superset` repos are in the same root directory) and run
+To add the package to Superset, go to the `superset-frontend` subdirectory in your Superset source folder (the `superset-plugin-chart-baidu-map` plugin is in /tmp and `superset` repos is in /app), run
 ```
+cd /app/superset-frontend
-npm i -S ../../superset-plugin-chart-baidu-map
+npm i -S /tmp/superset-plugin-chart-baidu-map
 ```

 After this edit the `superset-frontend/src/visualizations/presets/MainPreset.js` and make the following changes: